The Best Things To Pack In Your Disney Park Bag

 What I Pack:

 I like to use mini backpacks as a park bag because they are big enough to hold all of the things you might need while in Disney.
-I think it’s better to be prepared and bring things you may not use than end up needing something and having to buy it at 10x the price from a Disney gift shop.
+I think it’s better to be prepared and bring things you may not use than end up needing something and having to buy it at 10 times the price from a Disney gift shop.
 There are tons of cute Disney-themed mini backpacks from Loungefly or if you’re looking for a more reasonably-priced bag, Amazon has some good options too!

 Bailey’s Park Bag: